-The FAA is redesigning airspace and addressing airspace inefficiencies, introducing new Performance Based Navigation procedures and making use of Time Based Flow Management to make the South Florida Metroplex airspace more efficient and improving access to its airports.
-The effort focuses on a number of airports, including Fort Lauderdale-Hollywood International (FLL), Fort Lauderdale Executive (FXE), Miami International (MIA), Opa-locka Executive (OPF), Palm Beach International (PBI), and Kendall-Tamiami Executive (TMB).
+The FAA is redesigning airspace and addressing inefficiencies, introducing new Performance Based Navigation (PBN) procedures, and making use of Time Based Flow Management (TBFM) to make the Florida Metroplex airspace more efficient and improve access to its airports.
+The effort focuses on a number of airports, including Fort Lauderdale-Hollywood International Airport (FLL), Fort Lauderdale Executive Airport (FXE), Kissimmee Gateway Airport (ISM), Orlando International Airport (MCO), Miami International Airport (MIA), Opa-locka Executive Airport (OPF), Orlando Executive Airport (ORL), Palm Beach International Airport (PBI), St. Petersburg-Clearwater International Airport (PIE), Orlando Sanford International Airport (SFB), Sarasota/Bradenton International Airport (SRQ), Kendall-Tamiami Executive Airport (TMB), and Tampa International Airport (TPA).
+The information below may also include data from nearby airports outside of the Florida Metroplex (please see the Reference Guide for additional information).

 All results are reported by Fiscal Year (FY), October 1 — September 30.